What is debt consolidation?

 Best for: Borrowers with a lot of home equity who want a long repayment timeline.

-If you’re interested in debt consolidation, take the time to examine all of your options and get quotes from several lenders, including credit unions, online banks and other lenders.
+If you’re interested in debt consolidation, make sure that you have considered the underlying reasons for how you got into debt in the first place.
+If you’re in a more stable place but have debt from earlier in your life, then debt consolidation can make a lot of sense.
+Take the time to examine all of your options and get quotes from several lenders, including credit unions, online banks and other lenders.
 Compare interest rates, fees and terms before finalizing your decision.